tdiec00/Brew-Master-Index/README.md

 ### STEP 1: Read the Directions
 1) Read **ALL** of the directions before doing step 2.
 We will know...

-### STEP 2: Make a New Repo
-1. [Make a new github repo for your project](https://help.github.com/articles/create-a-repo/).
-DO NOT FORK THIS REPO.
-2. This new repo should be under your Enterprise github, not you personal account.
-2. Make sure your new repo is set to "Public" and initialize it with a README.md file.
-3. Send a link for your repository to your Squad Leader.
-4. Clone this new repository down to your machine.

-Note: Your repository should **not** be called `project-1`!
-Think of a name for your application, and then name your repository after your application.

-### STEP 3: Pitch Your Project
+### STEP 2: Pitch Your Project
-Before you start coding, you must meet with your Squad Leader for ~10 minutes to get your app idea approved.
+Before you start any actual coding, you must meet with your Squad Leader for ~10 minutes to get your app idea approved.
 Prepare the following materials _before_ your meeting and put them in your README.md:
 - **App Title**: The name of your app.
 - **App description**: What your app will be designed to do.
 - **API**: The API you are using and the information you plan to get from it.